 Set 5: 12 – 15 reps lower weight

 Don’t forget progressive overload.
 Challenge yourself to add more weight every week, beating the previous week.
-It doesn’t have to be a lot of weight.
+You don’t have to add a lot of weight.
 5 lbs, even 2 lbs counts.

 You worked the glutes in one direction through intense contractions with the weighted bridge.
 Now, let’s stretch the muscle a bit and still target the glutes directly, via reverse hyperextensions.
-I do my routine in this order, emphasizing the need to stretch during the workout because there’s more hard work ahead in this routine.
+Exercise order is important.
+Emphasizing the need to stretch during the workout because there’s more hard work ahead in this routine.
 You don’t want to cramp up by focusing too much on contraction.
-Exercise order is important.

 4 – 5 Sets 15 reps each, holding at the top of the movement for 2 seconds.